County is a creature of the state

 State law is pretty stringent that the county can’t impose any fee that the Legislature hasn’t already approved.

-We’ve heard some folks claim the county that a 3-2 vote by commissioners is insufficient to approve a master plan amendment.
+We’ve heard some folks claim that a 3-2 vote by commissioners is insufficient to approve a master plan amendment.

 While a supermajority of the planning commission is required to approve a master plan amendment, the same hasn’t been true of the county commission since 2000.